HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 S.S. acknowledges support from an STScI Postdoctoral Fellowship.

 The authors would also like to acknowledge Christopher Stark, Dmitry Savransky, Rhonda Morgan, and Armen Tokadjian for providing consultation on the AYO and EXOSIMS repositories.
+They would also like to thank Alex Howe, Justin Hom, and the whole Exoplanet Science Yields Working Group (ESYWG) for their valuable feedback and discussions.